ProtoBot-Repos/ProtoBot/README.md

 # ProtoBot

-A multipurpose protogen developed by Stanford47, Sandium, and DEATHB4DEFEAT
+A multipurpose protogen developed by Stanford47 and DEATHB4DEFEAT

 ### Currently being rewritten